-Stephen Dunn’s seventeenth volume of poetry, Falling Backwards into the World, was released by Jane Street Press at the 2012 Winter Poetry & Prose Getaway.
-His previous books include Different Hours, which was awarded the 2001 Pulitzer Prize for Poetry, and Here and Now (2011), both from W.W.
+Stephen Dunn is the author of 19 volumes of poetry including his latest, Whereas: Poems, published in 2017.
+His previous books include Different Hours, which was awarded the 2001 Pulitzer Prize for Poetry, Here and Now (2011), and Lines of Defense (2014) all from W.W.
 Norton.
-Stephen has received awards and fellowships from American Academy of Arts and Letters, The Guggenheim Foundation, the National Endowment for the Arts, Poetry Magazine, NJ State Council on the Arts, Poetry Northwest, Mid-American Review and many others.
+Stephen has received awards and fellowships from The American Academy of Arts and Letters, The Guggenheim Foundation, the National Endowment for the Arts, The New Jersey State Council on the Arts, Poetry Magazine, Poetry Northwest, Mid-American Review and many others.
 A new and expanded edition of his book of essays, Walking Light, was published in 2001.
-He is Distinguished Professor Emeritus of Creative Writing at Richard Stockton College of New Jersey, but spends most of his time in Frostburg, Maryland, with his wife, the writer Barbara Hurd.
-You can read or listen to some of his poems here.
+He is Distinguished Professor Emeritus of Creative Writing at Stockton University, but spends most of his time in Frostburg, Maryland, with his wife, the writer Barbara Hurd.
+You can watch this video of Stephen giving a reading or read a few of his poems.

-** Stephen will lead three special Advanced Poetry Writing sessions at the Getaway.**
+** Stephen will lead three special Advanced Poetry Workshop sessions at the Getaway.**

-** Kim will lead three special Advanced Poetry Writing sessions at the Getaway.**
+** Gregory will lead three special Advanced Poetry Workshop sessions at the Getaway.**

 Peter E. Murphy

-Peter E. Murphy was born in Wales and grew up in New York City where he operated heavy equipment, managed a nightclub and drove a cab.
-He is the author of Stubborn Child, a finalist for the 2006 Paterson Poetry Prize, and three poetry chapbooks, Thorough & Efficient, Mr. Nobody and Atlantic City Lives (Forthcoming in 2015).
-His unique poetry writing assignments have been collected in Challenges for the Delusional (2012), published by Jane Street Press.
-In addition to receiving a 2009 Poetry Fellowship from the New Jersey Council on the Arts, he has received awards and fellowships from The Atlantic Center for the Arts, Yaddo, The Folger Shakespeare Library and the White House Commission on Presidential Scholars.
-Peter directs the Winter Poetry & Prose Getaway, Murphy Writing and other programs for poets, writers and teachers.
-Read a recent interview with Peter.
+Peter E. Murphy has led hundreds of workshops for writers and teachers.
+He was born in Wales and grew up in New York City where he operated heavy equipment, managed a nightclub and drove a cab.
+He is the author of seven books and chapbooks including Stubborn Child, a finalist for the 2006 Paterson Poetry Prize.
+His recent essays and poems appear in The Common, Diode, Guernica, The Hawaii Pacific Review, The Lindenwood Review, Mead, The New Welsh Reader, Passager, Rattle and Rhino.
+He has received fellowships and awards for writing and teaching from The Atlantic Center for the Arts, The Folger Shakespeare Library, The National Endowment for the Humanities, The New Jersey State Council on the Arts, Yaddo and the White House Commission on Presidential Scholars.
+Peter is the founder of Murphy Writing of Stockton University which includes the Winter Poetry & Prose Getaway and other programs for poets, writers and teachers.
+Read a brief interview with Peter.

-Barbara Daniels’s Rose Fever was published by WordTech Press and her chapbooks Black Sails and Quinn & Marie by Casa de Cinco Hermanas.
-She received three Individual Artist Fellowships for her poetry from the New Jersey State Council on the Arts, one for 2014, and earned an MFA in poetry at Vermont College.
+Barbara Daniels’s Rose Fever was published by WordTech Press and her chapbooks Moon Kitchen, Black Sails and Quinn & Marie by Casa de Cinco Hermanas Press.
+She received three Individual Artist Fellowships from the New Jersey State Council on the Arts and earned an MFA in poetry at Vermont College.
 Her chapbook The Woman Who Tries to Believe won the Quentin R. Howard Prize from Wind Publications.
-Her poems have appeared in Mid-American Review, WomenArts Quarterly Journal, Canary, The Literary Review and many other journals.
+Her poems have appeared in Prairie Schooner, Mid-American Review, WomenArts Quarterly Journal, The Literary Review and many other journals.
 Barbara Daniels and her husband David Daniels wrote two textbooks, English Grammar and Persuasive Writing, published by HarperCollins.
-Listen to Barbara read “Sugaring,” published in The Cortland Review and read some of her poems from Rose Fever.
+Listen to Barbara read “Sugaring,” published in The Cortland Review.

 Karen Zaborowski Duffy

-Karen Zaborowski Duffy is the recipient of two Poetry Writing Fellowships from the New Jersey State Council on the Arts and is a poetry consultant for the Geraldine R. Dodge Foundation.
-She has done residencies at Ragdale, Vermont Studio Center and The Norman Mailer Writers Colony at Provincetown where she was named a 2010 Fellow in Creative Nonfiction.
-Karen’s poems have appeared in numerous journals including Calyx, PMS-poemmemoirstory, Salt Flats Annual and Journal of New Jersey Poets.
+Karen Zaborowski Duffy is the recipient of two Poetry Writing Fellowships from the New Jersey State Council on the Arts and one in Creative Nonfiction from the Norman Mailer Writers Colony at Provincetown.
+In 2009, Karen won first place for Personal Essay in Writer’s Digest 78th Annual Writing Competition.
+Karen’s poems have appeared in numerous journals including Calyx, PMS-poemmemoirstory, Salt Flats Annual and Journal of New Jersey Poets, and are forthcoming in Challenges for the Delusional II.
 Her poetry manuscript, Pathology of Goodness, was named 3rd runner-up for Boa Editions, Ltd. 2010 A. Poulin Jr. Poetry Prize and her chapbook, Giving in to the Smoke (2007), received the Starting Gate Award from Finishing Line Press.
-Karen’s poem, “World Series, Game 5″ was featured on The NewsHour With Jim Lehrer in 2007.
-Read the PBS article and the poem here.
+Karen’s poem, “World Series, Game 5” was featured on The NewsHour With Jim Lehrer in 2007.
+You can watch it here.

 Kenneth Hart teaches writing at New York University and works in the family roofing business.
 He is the 2007 co-winner of the Allen Ginsberg Award and the recipient of the 2008 editor’s prize for New Ohio Review.
 His poem “Keep America Beautiful” was read by Garrison Keillor on The Writer’s Almanac in 2009.
 He lives in Long Valley, NJ and spends his summers in Alaska.
 Ken’s manuscript, Uh Oh Time, was selected by Mark Jarman as winner of the 2007 Anhinga Prize for Poetry.
-Read some of his poems at Anhinga Press or visit his website: www.kennethhartpoet.com.
+He is poetry editor for The Florida Review.
+Read some of his poems.

 Christine E. Salvatore